krestaino/andotp-extension/README.md

 ## Setup

-To use this extension, you must restore a backup using the app.
+To use this extension, you must restore a backup from the app.

 ### andOTP Backup